-- Share CVI Range results with parents.
+- Share CVI assessment results with parents.
 Parents will benefit from a discussion about the overall concepts of CVI so they fully understand their child’s visual skills and needs after the assessment.
-With this fuller understanding about CVI, they can more effectively understand their child’s CVI Range score.
+With this fuller understanding about CVI, they can more effectively understand their child’s visual skills.
 With this background knowledge, the accommodations, modifications and environmental supports make sense.
 Parents need this background information to advocate for their child across a lifetime, every year as staff and schools change.

 - Conduct and inservice to the educational team about the overall topic of CVI.
 With a firm understanding of the CVI concepts, teams can better understand their students visual functioning and their unique educational needs.
 The accommodations, modifications and environmental supports have more context and will be more consistently used if fully understood.

 - Conduct a second inservice to the team about how CVI effects each individual student.
-Children, even with the same score on the CVI Range, have unique educational needs based on their own individual assessment results around each of the 10 CVI Characteristics (Roman-Lantzy).
+Each child with CVI will have unique educational needs based on their own individual assessment results.

 - When classroom schedules are completed, look across the learning day to ensure the CVI adaptations are in place at all times.

-(Example: In morning meeting the child is at the correct distance from the learning materials (Distance Characteristic), has visual access to the better visual field (Visual Field Characteristic), has an identified “wait time” (Latency Characteristic), has materials in the most accessible color (Color Characteristic), has the light controlled and used optimally (Light Gazing Characteristic), has the movement distractions removed or movement used to draw visual attention (Movement Characteristic), and has the complexity of the environment matched to the assessed need (Complexity Characteristic).
+(Example: In morning meeting the child is at the correct distance from the learning materials , has visual access to the better visual field, has an identified “wait time” for visually processing, has materials in the most accessible bright color and that color is considered to be a way the child discriminated and recognizes, has the light controlled and used optimally, has the motion distractions removed or movement used to draw visual attention, and has the complexity of the environment matched to the assessed needs.